-We all know it takes more than money to keep a talented team happy but one survey is suggesting it’s the small stuff – or rather the black stuff – that make all the difference.
+It takes more than money to keep a talented team happy but, according to one survey, a top-quality coffee could make all the difference.

 But it seems high-quality caffeine doesn’t just keep your office workers happy - it keeps them cognitive and creative.
-Thirty-six per cent of employees surveyed said they’d solved a difficult business problem while brewing up.
+36 percent of employees surveyed said they’d solved a difficult business problem while brewing up.

-And for HR professionals, it seems sipping on the hot stuff works particularly well – 46% said they’d had a creative idea on a coffee break, outstripping the overall average by 5%.
+And for HR professionals, it seems sipping on the hot stuff works particularly well – 46 per cent said they’d had a creative idea on a coffee break, outstripping the overall average by five per cent.

-Finally, and this one might come as a shock to some, an incredible 11% of workers said they would reject a job offer based on the coffee provided in an interview.
+Finally, and this one might come as a shock to some, an incredible 11 per cent of workers said they would reject a job offer based on the coffee provided in an interview.

 So if you were surprised when that potential new hire turned down your offer it might be time to reconsider your coffee quota.
 If the survey is to be believed, upgrading your Arabica might just be the answer.